msk4862/DS-Algo/PlacementWork/DS_Algo_Notes.md

 		// will invoke overloaded function
 		// that is how object `c` is behaving like function
 	  ```
 	  priority_queue<int, vector<int>, Comparator>		(min heap by using **custom** comparator called **functors**-Objects behaving like objects)

+### Hashing

+* Load factor = current_values_filled/total_table_size
+ > If load factor >= 0.7 that means 70% of hash table is filled.
+And then we perform **Rehashing** to avoid large no. of collisions.
+   In Rehashing we double the size of hash table and rehash the values in that table.
+   It decreases the collisions as well as the time for insertion and deletion as size of chain(in case of separate chaining method) will decrease

 ### Bitwise Techniques

 * **bitset**<4> num=4